LongBeachInnovationTeam/inspector-gadget/README.md

 - You can interact with a rails console by running: `docker-compose -f docker-compose.yml -f docker-compose.dev.yml run web rails console`
 - In order to interact with the application in development, you will need to create a test user.
 For example, you can achieve this by running something like `User.create!({:email => "jane.doe@longbeach.gov", :password => "hunter2", :password_confirmation => "hunter2" })` on the rails console to create your test user.

+# Deploying to Heroku Container Registry and Runtime

+Heroku's Container Registry and Runtime is a service specifically for deploying Docker containers.
+Inspector Gadget's docker-compose file specifies two containers, `web` and `db`, but Heroku will simply connect the `web` container to its hosted DB service, so we only need to deploy the `web` container.

+If this is the first time you're using Heroku's container service, you'll need to install the plugin with `heroku plugins:install heroku-container-registry`
+Further setup instructions, if needed, are available at https://devcenter.heroku.com/articles/container-registry-and-runtime

+Log in to Heroku's Docker container registry: `heroku container:login` The application can then be deployed with `heroku container:push --app <YOUR HEROKU APP NAME>`

 # Architecture Overview

 ## How Inspections are Assigned to Inspectors